 Tenancy Deposit drama makes EastEnders episode

-Row between a fictional landlord and tenant about damage to a rental property and the return of a deposit makes prime time viewing.
+A row between a fictional landlord and tenant about damage to a rental property and the return of a tenancy deposit makes prime time viewing.

 EastEnders continued its tradition of tackling social issues head-on when it made a deposit dispute a key storyline.